Full Time: 3 years

 At Holmesglen, we are committed to supporting our students to achieve their learning goals, so we provide small classes with hands-on experiences.
 With small classes, you won't be lost in the crowd.
 You'll soon get to know your fellow students and feel part of Holmesglen - and your teachers will know you as an individual.

-For details on the profile of students undertaking this course and ATAR-based offers, download the Bachelor of Business Adminstration student profile.
+For details on the profile of students undertaking this course and ATAR-based offers, download the Bachelor of Business Administration student profile.
 (Word - 36kb).

 All new students commencing in a higher education course must attend their Faculty Course Orientation and Holmesglen's Higher Education Orientation.